jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 ```
 > Note: If you get the error *'fatal error: Unable to locate credentials'*, you may have forgot to set a valid IAM role on the EC2 deployment instance.

-This CloneSquad deployment is now ready to manage all EC2 instances and EC2 Targetgroups tagged with key `clonesquad:group-name` and value *'test'*.
+This CloneSquad deployment is now ready to manage all EC2 instances and EC2 Targetgroups tagged with key `clonesquad:group-name` and value `test`.

 You should see a `CloneSquad-test` dashboard in the CloudWatch console looking like this *(but blank, without any graphs)*: